 Where is Valletta located?

 The city was built on a tongue-shaped piece of land surrounded by the beautiful Mediterranean Sea.
 On one side the city looks at the Three Cities (Birgu, Bormla and Isla) and on the other side, the fortifications look at Marsamxett and Sliema.
-Easy to say that Valletta sits on perfectly located area.
+Easy to say that Valletta sits on the perfectly located area.
 Both sides of the harbour give access to other major touristic towns like Cospicua and Vittoriosa which are accessible by a ferry boat.
 Sliema is also easy to get to by a fast ferry service.

 How to get to Valletta?